schacon/asciidoc_samples/README.md

 https://github.com/oreillymedia/docbook_samples

+and then "git pull" in the checkouts here:

+/work/tools/samples/docbook_samples
+/work/tools/samples/asciidoc_samples

 ----

 Please note that if you view the file contents in the GitHub UI, you'll need to click on the "Raw" link to see the raw unformatted Asciidoc markup.